 Brick X orders an independent valuation of each property annually, which incurs another small fee and updates the price of individual bricks.

 But this is the killer.
-Brick X claim a management fee of 2% of the gross asset value per year.
+Brick X can claim a management fee of Up to 2% of the gross asset value per year.
 Thanks to Michelle, I note this fee is variable, and often far less.
 You need to read the individual additional disclosure statement attached to each property to work out what the management fee is.

 My super fees are ~0.7% and ETF fees are usually less than 0.5%.